January 11, 2021

 I can understand how annoying it sounds sometimes to bore others with our personal issues.
 But, sometimes discussing our challenges and things that stress us out with a trusted friend or close relative can help relieve us of stress.
 In most cases, such people can offer us encouragement in difficult situations.
-A therapist or psychologist is recommended in cases where noone is available to listen.
+A therapist or psychologist is recommended in cases where no one is available to listen.
 Check with your health care provider.
 Sometimes, there is a benefit of health care counselors available.

-Stress can often be derived from a sense of loneliness.
+Wedding planning stress can often be derived from a sense of loneliness.
 By seeking social support, you drastically reduce that feeling of loneliness.

 The various activities involved in wedding planning are stressful.
 However, the problem has less to do with the stress itself and more to do with how we handle it.
 To properly and effectively manage stress, remember to reassess our goals, exercise, pursue work-life balance, get quality sleep, and seek the support of trusted people.